Do you also propose lenticular-lenses in PP (Polypro) or PVC-material?

 The image size and the effect (3D or animation) can also influence your choice.

-As a sample, if you need to print an A4 size (vertical) magazine cover with a 3D picture.
+As a sample, if you need to print A4 size (vertical) magazine cover with a 3D picture.
 The size of the image will be 210×297 mm and the lenticules of the image will be parallel to 297 as it’s a 3D picture and a 3D image always requires vertical lenticules.

 Don’t forget that we can supply custom sheet sizes, the best and cheapest solution, check our custom sizes page for more information.